HsiChunTsao/Crawler_Dcard/README.md

 # Crawler_Dcard
 crawler_dcard

-It's a practice about beautifulsoup.
+This is a practice about **beautifulsoup**.

-This small program that can craw the images on Dcard.
+This small program can craw the images on Dcard.